antonjan/hf_noise/uploads/README.md

 wget https://raw.githubusercontent.com/antonjan/hf_noise/master/uploads/compres_csv_file_arg.php<br>
 wget https://raw.githubusercontent.com/antonjan/hf_noise/master/uploads/load_all_files.sh<br>
 wget https://raw.githubusercontent.com/antonjan/hf_noise/master/uploads/load_todayes_files.sh<br>
+You aslo need to download the admin folder and all its files if you have one of the first 4 hf_nose systems.<br>
 Then edit your cridensials username and password in the following files.<br>
 You will need to edit the following section in the file that was downloaded compres_csv_file.php and compres_csv_file_arg.php<br>
 Chnage the "Your ID" to your call sign and "Pass_Key" to your SMS details <br>